MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-crossplat-certificates.md

 ---
 ms.assetid: 332a9aa5-3176-4f39-b854-5a9817997eb5
-title: Managing Certificates for UNIX and Linux Computers
+title: Manage Certificates for UNIX and Linux Computers
 description: This article describes how to manage certificates required for authentication with UNIX and Linux computers with Operations Manager.
 author: PriskeyJeronika-MS
 ms.author: v-gjeronika